Sobch/Monetize/README.md

 # Monetize

 Monetize is a simple javascript and typescript that shows some money value graphically as single coins.
-Currently Monetize shows some value in PLN currency.
+Currently Monetize shows value in PLN.

 ### Installation
  - include **Monetize.css** and **Monetize.js** files in your project,